Adjoint functors: Terminology and notation

-Introduction and Motivation
+Introduction and motivation

 Common mathematical constructions are very often adjoint functors.
 Consequently, general theorems about left/right adjoint functors encode the details of many useful and otherwise non-trivial results.
 Such general theorems include the equivalence of the various definitions of adjoint functors, the uniqueness of a right adjoint for a given left adjoint, the fact that left/right adjoint functors respectively preserve colimits/limits (which are also found in every area of mathematics), and the general adjoint functor theorems giving conditions under which a given functor is a left/right adjoint.

 Solutions to optimization problems

-In a sense, an adjoint functor is a way of giving the most efficient solution to some problem via a method which is formulaic.
+In a sense, an adjoint functor is a way of giving the most efficient solution to some problem via a method that is formulaic.
 For example, an elementary problem in ring theory is how to turn a rng (which is like a ring that might not have a multiplicative identity) into a ring.
-The most efficient way is to adjoin an element '1' to the rng, adjoin all (and only) the elements which are necessary for satisfying the ring axioms (e.g. r+1 for each r in the ring), and impose no relations in the newly formed ring that are not forced by axioms.
+The most efficient way is to adjoin an element '1' to the rng, adjoin all (and only) the elements that are necessary for satisfying the ring axioms (e.g. r+1 for each r in the ring), and impose no relations in the newly formed ring that are not forced by axioms.
 Moreover, this construction is formulaic in the sense that it works in essentially the same way for any rng.

 This is rather vague, though suggestive, and can be made precise in the language of category theory: a construction is most efficient if it satisfies a universal property, and is formulaic if it defines a functor.
 Universal properties come in two types: initial properties and terminal properties.
 Since these are dual notions, it is only necessary to discuss one of them.

 The idea of using an initial property is to set up the problem in terms of some auxiliary category E, so that the problem at hand corresponds to finding an initial object of E. This has an advantage that the optimization—the sense that the process finds the most efficient solution—means something rigorous and recognisable, rather like the attainment of a supremum.
 The category E is also formulaic in this construction, since it is always the category of elements of the functor to which one is constructing an adjoint.